Recently, I had to buy glasses.

-Plan Frack the Fracking World was to crawl to the café, buy Mother something with sugar for her troubles and scoff down chips and fried chicken.
+Plan Fracking C was to crawl to the café, buy Mother something with sugar for her troubles and scoff down chips and fried chicken.

 Food worked.
 So well that later this success was replayed with frozen pizza, spicy Paninis and a croissant lathered in goat cheese.

-The events of this day occasioned an epiphany.
+The events of this day provided an epiphany.

 Food is always the answer.